charukeerthi/DataScience_Task_GRIP21/README.md

 # Student Percentage Prediction

 Student Percentage Prediction is a Data Science project.
-It is a project where we are going to provide accurate prediction and insights about the given `student data`.
+It is a project where we are going to provide accurate prediction and insights about the given `Student data`.
 Here the prediction occurs using Supervised Machine Learning so it uses Simple linear Regression to build a model to predict percentage score of students when the studying hours is given as input.

 ## Introduction